turingschool/mod-0-project-fe/section1/reflection.md

 -The date types I learned in this section are the following:
   ### JavaScript Primitive data types-
 ```
 - String -consists of a letter and other character all wrapped w/ quotes or '' can be used.
-Note open and closing quote ,=must be consistent.
+Note: open and closing quote ,=must be consistent.

 - Number -all numbers including negative -, decimal 0.25, and large #'s no comma is used. ex: 3456